strongSquirell/DataScience/1Statistics/Sample and Sampling.md

 __Stratified random sample__
   * divide a population into separate groups, which you call strata
   * select a simple random sample from each strata
-  * obtaine sample
+  * obtain sample

 __Bigger is better__
 but bigger sample can never make up for a bad sampling procedure

-_Sample distributio of the sample mean_ is the distribution that you get if you draw an infinite number of samples from your population and compete the mean of all collected sample means.
+_Sample distribution of the sample mean_ is the distribution that you get if you draw an infinite number of samples from your population and compute the mean of all collected sample means.

 _Central limit theorem_ provided that the sample size is sufficiently large, the sample distribution of the sample mean has an approximately normal distribution